Permuted congruential generator

 A permuted congruential generator (PCG) is a pseudorandom number generation algorithm developed in 2014 by Dr. M.E.
-O'Neill which applies an output permutation function to improve the statistical properties of a modulo-2n linear congruential generator.
+O'Neill which applies an output permutation function to improve the statistical properties of a modulo-2n linear congruential generator (LCG).
 It achieves excellent statistical performance with small and fast code, and small state size.

-A PCG differs from a classical linear congruential generator (LCG) in three ways:
+LCGs with a power-of-2 modulus are simple, efficient, and have uniformly distributed binary outputs, but suffer from a well-known problem of short periods in the low-order bits.

+A PCG addresses this by adding an output transformation between the LCG state and the PCG output.
+This adds two elements to the LCG: